Frequently Asked Questions

 The lifetime of the creator plus 50 years.

 It refers to the playing, singing or performance of a copyrighted work either directly or through any device or process.
 In the case of audiovisual works, it is the showing of the images in sequence and the making of the accompanying sound audible to the public.
-In the case of a sound recording, it is the making of the recorded sound audio
+In the case of a sound recording, it is making the recorded sound audible to the public.

 A performance is considered private if the audience is limited only to family members and the close social acquaintances of that family.
 Prior authorization will however be required if the performance is not free of charge.